 THE CHARACTERS KIKI MEETS ON HER JOURNEY

-A weakness of the Odyssean structure is that — at least to this modern viewer — it can feel like one damn opponent after another.
-Then, of course, there’s the big battle.
+A shortcoming of the Odyssean structure is that — at least to this modern viewer — it can feel like one damn opponent after another.
+Then, of course, there’s the big big struggle.
 It gets a bit ho-hum.
 Here’s the other thing: in a utopian children’s story there can’t really be any genuine opponents.
 What have we got instead?

 - The first opponent is a classic dynamic in a girls’s story — Kiki encounters the snooty, slightly older witch who rejects Kiki as being from the country.